WordPress/openverse/documentation/api/reference/search_algorithm.md

 # Search Algorithm

-Openverse currently uses a relatively simple and naïve search algorithm with very limited options.
+Openverse currently uses a relatively simple and naïve search algorithm with restricted modifications to the default Elasticsearch behaviour.
 The documentation on this page was written by referencing the code in Openverse as well as parts of Openverse's historical development.
 Parts of the story for how Openverse's indexes came to be configured as they are today are likely missing.
-Future improvements to Openverse's indexing and search will be more carefully documented here and in the code to ensure there is greater longevity of understanding.
+Future improvements to Openverse's indexing and search will be more carefully documented here and in the code to ensure there is greater longevitiy of understanding.

 > **Note**: This document avoids covering details covered in the
 > [Openverse Search Guide](https://wordpress.org/openverse/search-help).